CommandLineFox/NotificationBot/README.md

-# NotificationBot
+# LelasBot
-Bot for sending YT video notifications in a channel and publishing those messages
+Utility bot for the FFS server